kshitijqwerty/llm-eval-harness/README.md

 Automated evaluation pipeline for RAG and agentic LLM systems.
 Define test cases in YAML, run them across multiple model providers, score outputs with LLM-as-judge metrics, persist results to Postgres, and ship a CI/CD gate that blocks hallucination regressions.

+Most LLM pipelines ship without any evaluation layer.
+When hallucinations slip through, there's no systematic way to catch regressions before they reach production.
+This harness fixes that — define your test cases in YAML once, run them across any model provider, and block bad deployments automatically via a CI/CD gate.

 ```
 evals/tasks/*.yaml  →  RAG pipeline  →  LLM-as-judge scoring  →  Postgres  →  dashboard + CI gate
 ```